 - 1. Practice sessions must be well planned and organized. - 2.
 Practice during days when school is not in session places the responsibility of opening and closing the building upon the head coach. - 3.
-With permission from the Athletic Director, voluntary practices may occur on Sunday after 1:00 P.M. with no penalty for missing for family functions.
+With permission from the Athletic Director, voluntary practices may occur on Sunday after 1:00 P.M. with no penalty for missing as a result of family functions. - 4.